Dijon Talton: Career

-He then took supporting roles in films, starring alongside Hardwick and Good in the 2018 Sundance Film Festival-premiered A Boy.
+He took a supporting role, starring alongside Hardwick and Good in the 2018 Sundance Film Festival-premiered A Boy.
 A Girl.
 A Dream..
-He played Diggy in the 2018 movie Never Heard and Nate in 2021's Take Out Girl.
+Talton then played Diggy in the 2018 movie Never Heard and Nate in 2021's Take Out Girl.
 He was also a producer of Take Out Girl, which was in competition for the Best Narrative Feature award at the 2020 American Black Film Festival.
-In July 2020, he launched a talk show, Cousins, with Meagan and La'Myia Good.
+In July 2020, Talton launched a talk show, Cousins, with Meagan and La'Myia Good.

 He started a production company, The Talton Company, as he wanted to see stories of black and brown people that are not stereotypical and that are more diverse.
-For the company, he is executive producer of the 2022 Allblk show À la carte with Meagan Good, which he also directs.
+For the company, he is executive producer and director of the 2022 Allblk show À la carte with Meagan Good.
 The pilot episode was originally screened in 2019.
-The show is Talton's directorial debut, and he said that "[he] wanted to direct Á La Carte because it's a good story.
+The show is Talton's directorial debut, and he has said that "[he] wanted to direct Á La Carte because it's a good story.
 It's a story about human beings and how we're all flawed but still nuanced, graceful, and beautiful in the midst of it".